 Saudi Arabia rejects Donald Trump threats amid concern over missing journalist Jamal Khashoggi

-- Video report by ITV News Reporter James Webster
+- Video report by ITV News Correspondent Ronke Phillips

 Saudi Arabia has rejected any “threats” of economic sanctions or political pressure after US President Donald Trump warned of punishments if proof emerges journalist Jamal Khashoggi has been killed.